opentripplanner/OpenTripPlanner/docs/Configuration.md

 are named `build-config.json` and `router-config.json`.
 Each configuration option within each of these files is optional, as are all three of the files themselves.
 If any option or an entire file is missing, reasonable defaults will be applied.

-## Routers

-## Graph build vs. router configuration

 Some parts of the process that loads the street and transit network description are time consuming and memory-hungry.
 To avoid repeating these slow steps every time OTP starts up, we can trigger them manually whenever the input files change, saving the resulting transportation network description to disk.
-We call this prepared product a `graph` following [mathematical terminology](https://en.wikipedia.org/wiki/Graph_%28mathematics%29)), and refer to these "heavier" steps as *graph building*.
+We call this prepared product a *graph* (following [mathematical terminology](https://en.wikipedia.org/wiki/Graph_%28mathematics%29)), and refer to these "heavier" steps as *graph building*.
 They are controlled by `build-config.json`.
 There are many other details of OTP operation that can be modified without requiring the potentially long operation of rebuilding the graph.
 These run-time configuration options